tfentonz/poli/README.md

-# poli
+# POLi
-A node module for POLi online payment service
+A node module for using POLi online payment service